trungnguyen27/Pandas-Cheatsheet/data-munging-cheatsheet.md

 # Data Munging CheatSheet

-Manipulating and visualize data with matplotlib, pandas in python

 ## Definition
 - **Series** is a one dim array
 - **Dataframe** is a two dimension array